|

 ![]() |

-So far, it seems like only certain times of the year can I find Northern Pipefish (Syngnathus fuscus) in the lagoon, usually the spring and early summer.
-Haven't yet determined why this is, but it may be because they consider the lagoon their breeding ground.
-I know that I've caught several males with an extended breeding pouch -- pipefish, like their close relatives the Seahorses, have the male carrying the young during incubation, after the female deposits the eggs in his pouch.
+Near as I could tell, at only certain times of the year could northern pipefish (Syngnathus fuscus) be found in the lagoon, usually the spring and early summer.
+I never determined why this is, but it may be because they consider the lagoon their breeding ground.
+I know that I had caught several males with an extended breeding pouch – pipefish, like their close relatives the seahorses, have the male carrying the young during incubation, after the female deposits the eggs in his pouch.